Skip to content

 Field Content

-Rule Slug of the rule, e.g. DateTime-Direct-Usage
+Rule Slug and display name of the rule, e.g. datetime-direct-usage

-Severity info, warn, or error
+Severity info, warn, or error (machine-readable output spells the middle level warning)

 Category Freely chosen; groups related rules